wallaby-rails/wallaby-rails/docs/custom.md

 It is possible to support non-ActiveModel resources in Wallaby.

-For example, if there is a non-ActiveModel class, which reads CSV file and caches records in memory:
+For example, given the following model that reads CSV file and caches records in memory (TL;DR, [go straight to customization](#customization)):

 ```ruby
 class Postcode